Xorcode/gulp-harp-nginx/README.md

 This is a container that has node and harp available, to compile and install the static site, that nginx serves.

+On top of node and harp a few common gulp packages are included to provide a build pipeline.

 You can use our container: `docker pull xorcode/harp-nginx`

 Or you can build your own: